 Scale Analysis

-The Active-Empathic Listening Scale (AELS-11) was developed by Drollinger and colleagues in 2006.
-This scale assesses an individual’s ability to actively and empathetically listen by understanding key aspects of speech.
+The Active Empathic Listening Scale (AELS) was developed by Drollinger and colleagues in 2006.
+The AELS refers to a listener’s ability to understand the relevant aspects of a speaker’s message.

 Question Calibration

-The AELS-11 consists of 11 items, divided into three subscales: Perceptive Awareness, Processing, Response.
-Participants indicate the extent to which each statement applies to them using a 7-point Likert scale, ranging from: 1 (Never or Almost Never) to 7 (Always or Almost Always).
+The AELS consists of 11 items, which are divided into three subscales: sensing (empathic perception), processing, and responding.
+These items address similar content areas.
+Participants indicate the degree to which each statement represents them using a 7-point Likert scale, ranging from 1 (Never or almost never) to 7 (Always or almost always).

 Statistical Analysis